bacarini/reward_system/README.md

 # Reward system
-It is a reward system that will give a customer points for each confirmed invitation they played a part into.
+It is a reward system that will give customers points for each confirmed invitation they played a part into.

-The solution is based on [Sparse matrix](https://en.wikipedia.org/wiki/Sparse_matrix) and [directed graph](https://en.wikipedia.org/wiki/Directed_graph).
+The solution is based on [sparse matrix](https://en.wikipedia.org/wiki/Sparse_matrix) and [directed graph](https://en.wikipedia.org/wiki/Directed_graph) concepts.
 ___

 ## Prerequisites